apache/cassandra-website/src/community.md

   repository and on [JIRA](https://issues.apache.org/jira/browse/CASSANDRA) updates.
 This is a fairly noisy mailing list mostly useful for Cassandra developers and those who would like to keep close tabs on Cassandra's development ([subscribe](mailto:commits-subscribe@cassandra.apache.org) | [unsubscribe](mailto:commits-unsubscribe@cassandra.apache.org) | [Archives](https://lists.apache.org/list.html?commits@cassandra.apache.org)).

+#### Slack

+We have recently moved to the ASF Slack organization for all chat.
+Please [sign up for an account](https://s.apache.org/slack-invite) to participate.

+* `#cassandra` - for user questions and general discussions.
+* `#cassandra-dev` - strictly for questions or discussions related to Cassandra development.

 #### IRC<a name="irc"></a>

-To chat with developers or users in real-time, join our channels on [IRC freenode](http://webchat.freenode.net/):

-* `#cassandra` - for user questions and general discussions.
+*Note*: Most discussion has been moved to the above Slack channels.

 * `#cassandra-dev` - strictly for questions or discussions related to Cassandra development.
 * `#cassandra-builds` - results of automated test builds.